 While we waited for the next group - Anands & RD - to arrive (they were picking up lunch for us), we explored the property.
 The main house had two bedrooms and a loft.
 Only one of the bedrooms had a door - in fact, other than the bathrooms, this was the only room in both houses that had a door at all!
 The loft was for the adventurous - you had to climb up a ladder affixed to the wall - but the actual loft was kind of nice with a good view.
 There was also a swimming pool and a hot tub (that seemed permanently on) on the property.
 The kitchen was well equipped, but the bathrooms and bedrooms were marginal.
-There was no issue with cleanliness, just somewhat below expectations.
-For instance, our sink would take forever to drain, although it always drained fully.
-The roll-away beds were as comfortable as roll-aways can get.
-The furniture in general seemed to be a bit thrift-store-ish, but nobody really cared much about it.

 After lunch we generally relaxed around the outdoor fireplace until somebody discovered the volleyball court at one corner of the property.
 After some cajoling from Mgd and Keerti, we all headed over and a game of jungle ball commenced.
 Kids were quite taken in by this game and positioned themselves in various parts of the court.